GiorgiaT91/NLA-Airline-Loyalty-Program_PowerBI-Analysis/README.md

 ---

-## Tech Tools Utilized:
+## Tools & Scope:
 + Excel: Data Exploration
 + PowerBI: Data Cleaning with Power Query, Data Modeling, DAX functions, Data Visualization

 ---
 ## Data Preparation
-Comprehension and exploration through loading and importing data, examining the structure of the dataset through column headers and data types, and transferring .csv data into the Power BI Power Query Editor.
+The project began with a **data** **ingestion** and **exploration** **phase**.
+The data sets, provided in CSV format, were loaded and imported into Power BI Power Query Editor for preprocessing.
+This initial phase included:

++ Evaluation of the data structure, in which column headers and data types were examined for consistency.
++ Identification of key variables, such as dates, categorical fields (e.g., Gender, Education, Enrollment Type) and numerical measures (e.g., CLV, Salary, Points).
++ Verification of data quality, with emphasis on null values (e.g., Salary for College) and outliers (negative values in Salary).
++ Preparation for modeling, in which raw data were transformed, cleaned, and enriched to enable efficient transformation and analysis in Power BI.

 | |
 |:---:|